Clustering, order conditions, and languages of interval exchanges: Non-clustering words and order condition

-\begin{proposition} $W$ is produced by a standard symmetric interval exchange transformation with orders $(<_A,<_D)$ and no connection if and only if $F(W)\cup F(\bar W)$ satisfies the order condition for $(<_A,<_D)$.\end{proposition} {\bf Proof}\\ The ``only if" part comes from the fact, proved in Lemma 6 of \cite{fz3}, that the language of a symmetric interval exchange transformation is closed under reversal.
+Unsurprisingly, the symmetric case is the one in which we can prove general results.
+For them, we rely heavily on the machinery of \cite{fz1}. \begin{proposition} $W$ is produced by a standard symmetric interval exchange transformation with orders $(<_D,<_A)$ and no connection if and only if $F(W)\cup F(\bar W)$ satisfies the order condition for $(<_D,<_A)$.\end{proposition} \begin{proof} The ``only if" part comes from the fact, proved in Lemma 6 of \cite{fz3}, that the language of a symmetric interval exchange transformation is closed under reversal.

-Starting from $F(W)$, and the two orders, $<_A$ and its reverse order $<_D$, we build sets $W_n$ in a similar way as in Proposition \ref{pfl}, but we ensure each $W_n$ is symmetric by doing symmetric saturations of the extension graphs: if it is possible to add an edge without intersecting the existing ones, we add the leftmost possible one, from $x$ to $y$, and also the symmetric edge from $y$ to $x$; this will not intersect existing edge if the extended graph is already symmetric.
-Then we iterate the process with the new graph, and iterate again until we cannot add any extra edge.
-Because of our hypothesis, we get sets of words $W_n$, $n\leq N$, closed under reversal, with $W_n$ containing all the words of length $n$ of $F(W)$ and their reverses.\\

-Now, we us the machinery of \cite{fz1}, summed up in Theorem 2.9 and 3.1 of that paper: if we build a language step by step by resolving the bispecials at each stage, respecting a symmetric order condition and with no connection, we shall get the language of a standard symmetric interval exchange transformation without connections if \begin{itemize} \item whenever $xwy$ is the bilateral extension of a bispecial word $w$, $y\bar wx$ is an extension of $\bar w$, \item any long enough bispecial $w$ has two left extensions $xw$ and two right extensions $wy$, \item for any infinite sequence of bispecials $w_n$ such that $w_n$ is a prefix of $w_{n+1}$, for infinitely many $n$ there are three bilateral extension $aw_{n}c_n$, $bw_{n}d_n$, $bw_{n}c_n$, $a<_A b$, $c_n<_D d_n$, \item for any infinite sequence of bispecials $w_n$ such that $w_n$ is a prefix of $w_{n+1}$, for infinitely many $n$ there are three bilateral extensions $aw_{n}c_n$, $bw_{n}d_n$, $aw_{n}d_n$, $a<_A b$, $c_n<_D d_n$. \end{itemize} Moreover, \cite{fz1} guarantees that, if the first condition holds for all bispecials, any bispecial will be a prefix of a strictly longer bispecial.

-Thus, for $n>N$, we build more $W_n$ by resolving each bispecial in a way which satisfies the order condition and the first condition above, and, as we get infinite sequences of bispecials $w_n$ such that $w_n$ is a prefix of $w_{n+1}$, in each of these sequences we resolve a finite number of $w_n$ such that the number of possible $xw_n$ and the number of possible $w_ny$ decreases to $2$, and we resolve an infinite number of $w_n$ such that the third and fourth condition are satisfied.
-Finally, the language $\cup_{n\geq 2} W_n$ is the language of a standard symmetric interval exchange transformation with no connection. \\
+Let $\mathcal A$, of cardinality $k$, be the set of all letters in $F(W).$ In \cite{fz1}, we described the language of a standard symmetric interval exchange transformation through a sequence of objects called {\it (composite) trees of relations} and {\em instructions}, the instructions corresponding to resolution of bispecial words; then Theorems 2.9 and 3.1 of that paper give conditions on such sequences ensuring that they generate the language of a standard symmetric interval exchange transformation with no connection.
+We shall build such a sequence here.\\

+We take the saturate of the ordered extension graph of the empty bispecial in $F(W)\cup F(\bar W)$ and define the non extendable language $Y_1$ to be the set of factors of words $xy$ such that there is an edge form $x$ to $y$ in the saturated graph; $Y_1$ contains the words of length $2$ of $F(W)\cup F(\bar W)$, and, because of the definition of the saturate, is closed under reversal.
+Then the bispecials $w_{1,i}$ of length $1$ of $Y_1$ can be described by a (composite in general) tree of relations $\Gamma_1$.